Auction-time bidding in Search Ads 360 bid strategies

 Because auction-time bidding is available only in Google Ads, the bid strategy's Floodlight conversions are shared with Google Ads (with your consent) to enable both bidding systems to use the same conversion data.
 The shared Floodlight conversions are referred to as a conversion action set in Google Ads.

-Seven or more days after you enable auction-time bidding in a Search Ads 360 bid strategy, a standard Target CPA or Target ROAS Smart Bidding strategy is created in Google Ads for each campaign managed by the Search Ads 360 bid strategy.
+Seven or more days after you enable auction-time bidding in a Search Ads 360 bid strategy, a standard Target CPA or Target ROAS Smart Bidding portfolio strategy is created in Google Ads and the portfolio strategy is applied to each campaign managed by the Search Ads 360 bid strategy.
 The Google Ads standard bid strategy type is determined by the Search Ads 360 bid strategy goal.
 This means that a Target CPA bidding strategy is created if the Search Ads 360 bid strategy's goal is to maximize conversions.
 If the goal is revenue, a standard Target ROAS bidding strategy is created.